maxmind/GeoIP2-ruby/README.md

 ## Requirements

 This code requires Ruby version 2.4 or higher.
-Older versions may work, but are not supported.

 ## Contributing